Doctor of Audiology (Au.D.) Externship Information

 Communication or other support do expected or required from the university during the externship:

-Prior to the June 1, 2021 start date, an affiliation agreement between The Center for Hearing and Speech and the extern's university must be signed.
+Prior to the projected May 30, 2022 start date, an affiliation agreement between Texas Hearing Institute and the extern's university must be signed.

 Steps for the student/university to follow in the application process: